Market Overview

 Schools

-Chesterfield leads on school quality with a 79% average pass rate (rated Strong) compared to 75% in Winchester.
-Top schools in Chesterfield include Cosby High School and Clover Hill High School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Chesterfield has a 79% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Chesterfield include Cosby High School and Clover Hill High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Chesterfield schools | See Winchester schools

 Chesterfield